 The Lincoln Corsair is a high-end crossover SUV.
 Most Corsair models have a 250 horsepower turbo-4 engine as of 2023, as the 295 horsepower enhanced version of that engine is dropped from the inventory.

-At $38,690, the 2023 Lincoln Corsair is affordable.
-The cost of the Corsair Reserve trim starts at $43,075 and is one rung above the Standard trim.
-The Grand Touring, which starts at $53,385 and has all-wheel drive and a plug-in hybrid powertrain, is the most expensive model in the lineup.
+Starting at $40,225, the 2024 Lincoln Corsair is affordable.
+The Grand Touring, which starts at $53,925 and has all-wheel drive and a plug-in hybrid powertrain, is the most expensive model in the lineup.

 4. Ford Escape

 Ford continues to solidify its position at the top of the automotive industry by creating elegant, high-quality cars like the Ford Escape.
 Since it was initially released, the model has consistently been ranked as one of the greatest SUV models, and even today, many years later, it is still thought of as a fantastic choice among luxury SUVs.
-The 2.0L I-4 engine in the basic model makes 250 horsepower and 280 pound-feet of torque.
+The 2.0L I-4 engine in the basic model makes 250 horsepower and 280 lb. -ft. of torque

 3. Ford Expedition